Abnormal behaviour of birds in captivity: Stereotypy

 Stereotypies are invariant, repetitive behaviour patterns with no blatant function or objective, and seem to be restricted to captive and/or mentally-impaired animals.
 Stereotypies are the result of inability of an animal to perform a normal behaviour due to external environmental conditions or circumstance.
 A common stereotypy in laying hens is pacing which involves the animal constantly walking back and forth in a seemingly ritualistic manner due to no access to a suitable nest site.
 The pacing stereotypy is also hypothesized to arise from intentional movements of escape, specifically in captive animals such as birds.
 The overabundance as well as lack of stimulation associated with the sub-optimal environment of captivity are the common factors amongst development of stereotypy behaviours in birds.

 Vent pecking

 Vent pecking is an abnormal behaviour observed in birds in captivity that involves pecking and causing damage to the cloaca, its surrounding skin, and underlying tissue of another bird.
 Occurrence of vent pecking is primarily immediately after a bird has oviposited when the cloaca is red and enlarged.
 Vent pecking, like feather pecking, is a gateway behaviour to cannibalism due to its cannibalistic features of hostility towards another individual that involves the aggressive tearing and damaging of the skin and tissue.
-Vent cannibalism was found to be the most common type of cannibalism causing death in autopsy results of laying hens.
+Vent cannibalism was found to be the most common type of cannibalism causing death in necropsy results of laying hens.